XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 exrpd query tendermint-validator-set | grep "$(exrpd tendermint show-address)"
 ```

-You should now see your validator in one of Exrp explorers.
+You should now see your validator in one of the Exrp explorers.
 You are looking for the `bech32` encoded `address` in the `~/.exprd/config/priv_validator.json` file.

-**Note** To be in the validator set, you need to have more total voting power than the 100th validator.
+**Note** To be in the validator set, you must have more total voting power than the 100th validator.

 ## Halting Your Validator

 When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt.
-You can achieve this by either setting the `halt-height` to the height at which you want your node to shutdown or by passing the `--halt-height` flag to `exrpd`.
-The node will shutdown with a zero exit code at that given height after committing the block.
+Set the `halt-height` to the height at which you want your node to shut down, or pass the `--halt-height` flag to `exrpd`.
+The node shuts down with a 0 exit code at that given height after committing the block.